It’s Flicky Time

 iPhone Game of the Day: Cassandra’s Journey: Legacy of Nostradamus

-June 7th, 2010
+June 7th, 2010 by sardoose

 “Avallon Alliance, today proudly announce a great update to adventure and puzzle game ‘Cassandra’s Journey: Legacy of Nostradamus HD’.
 It is available for purchase and update at the AppStore for iPad.
 ‘Cassandra’s Journey: The Legacy of Nostradamus HD’ is your ticket to the world of magic and adventures.
 Rich world of magical trinkets looks even more splendid on iPad!